 - Crowded front teeth around age seven or eight

 What causes orthodontic problems, and how will early treatment benefit my child?

 Orthodontic problems such as crowding of the teeth, too much space between the teeth, jaw growth problems, protruding teeth, and bad bites can be inherited or caused by injury to the mouth, early or late loss of baby teeth, or thumb-sucking habits.

 Most children lose all their baby teeth by age 13, and by the end of their teen years, the jaw bones will harden and stop growing.
 Receiving early orthodontic treatment as a child can help prevent the need for more complicated or invasive orthodontic procedures when they are older.

-If your child is between the ages of seven and eight or shows signs of needing orthodontic care, or if you have been directed by your family dentist to visit the orthodontist, please contact our practice and schedule a complimentary appointment.
+If your child is between the ages of 7-8 or shows signs of needing orthodontic care, or if you have been directed by your family dentist to visit the orthodontist, please contact our practice and schedule a complimentary appointment.
 Our team will provide your child with an initial exam, and discuss with you the best steps to take toward caring for your child's smile.